 The Moscow metro is not the oldest one in the world.
 However, the architectural style and fascinating marble decor of many stations deserved the name of the “Underground Palace”.
 The first line built in the 30-ies abounds with naïve revolutionary symbols and sculptures.
 The decoration of after-war lines built in the 50-ies is much more exuberant because it had to demonstrate the advantages of a new socialist society.

 Visit Bunker “Tagansky” – one of the most secret military facilities of the former USSR – a Secured Command Post «Tagansky».
 Built deep under the ground in the residential area of Old Moscow in the 50-ies it was meant to be a shelter of the Chief Commander and the government in case of nuclear attack.
 It was removed from the secret list in the early 90-ies.
+Now there you can safely order Cialis generic.
 During the tour through the secret tunnels, you will be shown samples of arming and communication equipment as well as a short movie about the history of the Cold War.
 The bravest of you can simulate a launch of nuclear missile.

 Visit the Cathedral of Christ the Savior which has the most dramatic history reflecting the history of the whole country.
 Built in the course of 40 years and completed in 1883 the Cathedral commemorated the victory over Napoleon in 1812.
 Closed in 1917 after the Revolution it was blown up by the order of Stalin in 1931.
 A giant open-air swimming pool was built on its place in the 60-ies.
 A decision to rebuild the cathedral was taken in 1990.
 Restored to its full splendor in 2000, the Christ Cathedral has again become a dominating landmark of the Russian capital.